 In Massachusetts, there is an implied consent law.
-This means that the law presumes that every time you drive a vehicle within the Commonwealth of Massachusetts you are consenting to allow the police to conduct a Blood Alcohol Concentration test, usually with a device known as a “breathalyzer.”
-This does not mean that you must allow them to conduct the test.
-You are allowed to refuse the test.
-However, if you do refuse the test the Registry will impose a license suspension based on your refusal alone.
+This means that the law presumes that every time you drive a vehicle in the Commonwealth, you are consenting to a Blood Alcohol Concentration test, usually with a device known as a “breathalyzer,” if there is reason to suspect that you are intoxicated.
+This does not mean that you must allow the police to conduct the test.
+You can refuse it.
+If you do refuse the test, your license will be suspended.
 If you take the test, the results of that test can be used against you in court.
 Anything over .08 is, according to the law, a per se violation of Massachusetts law.

 This math formula is just a generalization, however, and is not accurate in every case.
 The actual partition ratio can vary between 1700 and 2400 depending upon the individual and local environmental conditions, which can result in a breathalyzer reporting either a higher or lower calculated blood alcohol reading.
-This means that the machine will read the same blood alcohol content for a ninety pound woman as it will for a three-hundred pound man.
+This means that the machine will read the same blood alcohol content for a ninety-pound person as it will for a three-hundred pound person.
 You can see why the results can be misleading.

-In fact, breathalyzer machines are so notoriously ineffective at accurately determining your blood alcohol concentration that Massachusetts laws require the police to allow you to obtain independent test results.
-When a driver is arrested and requested to take the breathalyzer test they must provide a notification of rights to you in writing.
-That notice instructs the driver that he or she is are entitled to be transported, within a reasonable period of time, to a medical facility to have their blood tested by a medical professional within a reasonable period of time after their arrest.
+Breathalyzer machines are so notoriously ineffective at accurately determining your blood alcohol concentration that Massachusetts law requires the police to allow you to obtain independent test results.
+When a driver is arrested and requested to take the breathalyzer test, the police must provide a notification of rights to you in writing.
+That notice instructs the driver that he or she is entitled to be transported, within a reasonable period of time, to a medical facility to have their blood tested by a medical professional.

 If you or a family member has been charged with OUI, call KJC Law Firm for a free consultation.
 We will tell you whether you have a defense and help you fight your case.
-The OUI lawyers at KJC Law Firm in Worcester and Boston have more than 90 years of experience litigating major cases, including numerous criminal defense cases in general, and OUI cases specifically.
+KJC Law Firm has more than 125 years of experience litigating major cases, including numerous criminal defense cases in general, and OUI cases specifically.
 We have the resources to investigate your claim, hire the necessary experts, and get you the justice that you deserve.
-KJC Law Firm represents people accused of crimes from communities all across Massachusetts, including the Greater Boston area, Cambridge, MetroWest, Cape Cod, Fall River, Lowell, Worcester and Springfield.
+KJC Law Firm represents people accused of crimes from communities across Massachusetts, including the Greater Boston area, Cambridge, MetroWest, Worcester, Springfield, Cape Cod, Fall River and Lowell.